PRIVACY, T&Cs, & COOKIE POLICY

 If we transfer personal data to a third party or outside the EU, we as the data controller will ensure the recipient (processor or another controller) has provided the appropriate safeguards and on condition that enforceable data subject rights and effective legal remedies for you the data subject are available.

-CMutual facilitates you, our clients, rights in line with our data protection policy and the subject access request procedure.
+CMutual behaves in line with our data protection policy and the subject access request procedure.
 This is available on request.
-For any GDPR related queries please email our appointed representative at insurance@CMutual.ie
+For any GDPR related queries please email insurance@CMutual.ie

 All the above requests will be forwarded on should there be a third party involved as we have indicated in the processing of your personal data.